Gabesiegel/Gabesiegel/Output.md

 - The decision to use diuretics vs. IV fluids should be based on an assessment of the patient' volume status using history and physical exam.
 - Not every patient with pulmonary edema is total body volume-overloaded.
 Some may be euvolemic or hypovolemic and need IV fluids rather than diuresis.
 - Most patients with a history of chronic HF know their “dry weight.”
 A significant increase in the current weight over the dry weight is suggestive of fluid overload, and these patients are likely to benefit from diuresis.
+- Consider using POCUS to visualize IVC to assess if volume overloaded perform VExUS exam.

 ## Medications:
 - **Diuretics:** Use when the history and physical exam suggest volume overload.